radius-project/bicep-types-aws/artifacts/bicep/aws/aws.ec2/default/types.md

 ## AWS.EC2/IPAMProperties
 ### Properties
 * **Arn**: string (ReadOnly): The Amazon Resource Name (ARN) of the IPAM.
+* **DefaultResourceDiscoveryAssociationId**: string: The Id of the default association to the default resource discovery, created with this IPAM.
+* **DefaultResourceDiscoveryId**: string: The Id of the default resource discovery, created with this IPAM.
 * **Description**: string
 * **IpamId**: string (ReadOnly, Identifier): Id of the IPAM.
 * **OperatingRegions**: [IpamOperatingRegion](#ipamoperatingregion)[]: The regions IPAM is enabled for.
 Allows pools to be created in these regions, as well as enabling monitoring
 * **PrivateDefaultScopeId**: string (ReadOnly): The Id of the default scope for publicly routable IP space, created with this IPAM.
 * **PublicDefaultScopeId**: string (ReadOnly): The Id of the default scope for publicly routable IP space, created with this IPAM.
+* **ResourceDiscoveryAssociationCount**: int: The count of resource discoveries associated with this IPAM.
 * **ScopeCount**: int (ReadOnly): The number of scopes that currently exist in this IPAM.
 * **Tags**: [Tag](#tag)[]: An array of key-value pairs to apply to this resource.